 Combination chemotherapy.
 Clinical trials are underway to investigate new combinations of chemotherapy to treat extracranial, extragonadal germ cell tumors.
-For example, one study is evaluating the use of cyclophosphamide with cisplatin, etoposide, and bleomycin in children newly diagnosed with this type of tumor.

-Looking for More about Current Research?
+Looking for More about Latest Research?

-- To find clinical trials specific to your diagnosis, talk with your child’s doctor or search online clinical trial databases now .
+To find clinical trials specific to your diagnosis, talk with your child’s doctor or search online clinical trial databases now .